 Many small businesses utilize rental vehicles in their day-to-day operations.
 Some rent autos frequently while others do so only occasionally.
-In either case, businesses should make sure that rental are properly insured for auto liability under a commercial auto policy.
+In either case, businesses should make sure that rental is properly insured for auto liability under a commercial auto policy.
 They should also consider insuring rental vehicles for physical damage.
 In commercial auto insurance, rental vehicles are called hired autos.

 Hired Auto Liability Coverage